phreeza/manuscript_axon_potentials/doc/manuscript.md

 We have shown that the EFP in the barn owl NL is consistent with a model of axonal sources.
-We believe synaptic contributions to be small in this case for the following reasons: Deflection of the somatic membrane potential due to synaptic currents is much smaller than the impact of postsynaptic spikes [@Ashida2007Passive;@Funabiki2011Computation].
+We believe synaptic contributions to be small in this case for the following reasons: The somatic membrane potentials due to synaptic currents are much smaller than the impact of postsynaptic spikes [@Ashida2007Passive;@Funabiki2011Computation].
 Since postsynaptic spikes contribute little to the EFP [@Kuokkanen2010Origin], we suspect that the synaptic contributions to the EFP are also small.
 Furthermore, synaptic EFP